Disabilities, Learning Challenges, and Educational Tips

 Build Self-Esteem and Confidence

-• Highlight strengths: Focus on areas where the student excels (e.g., creativity, problem-solving) to offset feelings of inadequacy in reading-related tasks.
+• Highlight strengths: Focus on areas where the student excels (e.g., creativity, problem-solving) to offset feelings of inadequacy in reading-related tasks to boost self-esteem.

 • Provide choices: Offering choices in learning activities can help students feel more in control and engaged.